alexbennett/JustAFK/README.md

-#####This plugin is no longer supported by me.
+I am no longer supporting this plugin.
 Feel free to check out forks that other developers have made or fork it yourself for updates.

 ---

 **JustAFK** brings a simple - yet powerful - AFK (away from keyboard) plugin to Bukkit servers.